Step 1: Identify the type of application you would like to submit.

 Group: Up to three students may apply as a group.
-These students collaborate on the SIRF Application; each member of the group must submit their own letter of intent.
+These students collaborate on the letter of intent and the SIRF Application, submitting a single letter and a single application on behalf of the group.
 The group must appoint a leader.
 Group leaders ensure that all group members complete their portions of the application and fulfill the expectations of the SIRF award, if granted.
 All members must be University Scholars.

 Step 2: Find an appropriate faculty advisor.

 SIRF projects must be carried out under the supervision of a full-time member of the Northeastern University faculty.
 Applicants are therefore encouraged promptly to identify a suitable and willing advisor and discuss with her initial ideas.
 SIRF advisors are expected to: